sanfinity-Iot/openremote/Tutorial:-Connect-your-MQTT-client.md

 4. Verify that you see the value (`true`/`false`) coming in on your MQTT client!

 ## Write attribute values from the MQTT client
-By writing att
+You can write data from your MQTT client (device) to the OpenRemote manager so that you can monitor the device and create rules.
 1. Define the correct topic.
 For directly writing an attribute value: attributevalue/{assetID}/{attributeName}.
 So in our case this will be `attributevalue/6xIa9MkpZuR7slaUGB6OTZ/writeAttribute`
 2. Send the JSON over this topic.
 For a number, this is really simple: `{23}`
-3. Send and check whether it was successful
+3. Send and check whether the value updated in the Manager!

-Note: currently there is an unresolved bug related writing to attributes with the Read Only config item.
+**Note: currently there is an unresolved bug related writing to attributes with the Read Only config item.
 Make sure it is not on the attribute you want to write to, even if its unchecked.
-You need to delete the item from the attribute.
+You need to delete the item from the attribute.**

+## Additional exercises